ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Broods and Flight Period

-Today Question Marks begin to fly or arrive in Massachusetts earlier than the dates reported at the end of the 19th century.
+Flight advancement: Question Marks may be flying or arriving in Massachusetts earlier today than at the end of the 19th century.
 Scudder (1899:328) says that Question Marks appear in New England “early in May,” and Harris (1841) says the species appears "in May."
 The earliest historical dates for this state are April 20, 1878, Wollaston (Sprague 1879), and May 1, 1828 (Boston area) (Harris).
-(Neither Scudder nor Harris seems to be aware that many of these first sightings are arrivals, rather than local activations.)
+(Neither Scudder nor Harris seems to be aware that many of these first sightings are arrivals, rather than local emergences.)

-There may have been some extension of the “tail” of the flight period compared to a century ago, but the evidence is not overwhelming.
+There could be some extension of the “tail” of the flight period compared to a century ago, but the evidence is not overwhelming.
 Scudder (1886: 329) mentions emergences “until at least the middle of October,” and late dates of October 26 and November 10.
 Harris wrote (1841: 220) that it was “frequently seen on the wing, in warm and sunny places, till the middle of October.”

 In some but not all years, fairly large numbers of migrating Question Marks have been reported in the fall from Westport and other coastal migration traps: for example, 198 reported at Westport Gooseberry Neck 9/12/1998 B. Cassie; 25 on Gosnold Penikese Is.
 9/12/1998 J. Sones; 7 at Westport on 9/25/1999 R. Hildreth, and 20 at Westport 10/20/2000 R. Hildreth.
 In all other years, although the Westport Gooseberry Neck location has been visited in September and October, no more than 1 or 2 migrating Question Marks have been reported.